vysinsky/advent-of-code-2023/README.md

 My rules for taking part in event:

-* Every task in different language
+* Every day in different language
 * Language suggested by ChatGPT (with only condition to develop and run on Windows machine)
+* AI is used ONLY for finding a language, not for code generation

 Every task input and task description is versioned withing the day folder for documentation reasons.